bitovi/academy/src/react/5-styling.md

 ## External Styles

 Like normal HTML, JSX elements can accept a class attribute (called `className`).
-Classes can either be located in a global style sheet included in the index.html file, or be directly included into a component (see below).
+Classes can either be located in a global style sheet linked in the index.html file, or be directly imported into a component (see below).

 ```jsx
 import './thing.css';